-The historical and real-time weather data of The Weather Company, an IBM business, can help advance our understanding of environmental systems and support the design of solutions to prevent, mitigate against and adapt to climate change.
-These weather data can support many potential areas of inquiry, such as understanding impacts on watersheds and fresh water resource, tracking and predicting (human or animal) migration patterns based on changing weather conditions, analyzing weather that affects propagation of pollution and hampers clean-up efforts, developing models to analyze and improve crop or livestock resilience and yields in regions with extreme weather conditions, and more.
+The historical and real-time weather data of The Weather Company, an IBM business, can help scientists advance our understanding of environmental systems and support the design of solutions to prevent, mitigate against, and adapt to climate change.

-If you work on environmental research initiatives with very large data sets, IBM Cloud storage for your IBM-supported project could give you a scalable platform to store and analyze the results of your virtual experiments on World Community Grid and conduct further investigations.
-If you are awarded a grant, we will work with you to scope a free contribution of IBM Cloud storage aligned with your research efforts.
+For scientists who work on environmental research initiatives with very large data sets, IBM Cloud Object Storage provides a scalable platform to store and analyze the results of virtual experiments on World Community Grid and conduct further investigations.

 Frequently Asked Questions

-We're an IBM Citizenship initiative that connects researchers with free and massive computing power, donated by volunteers around the world, to advance scientific research that tackles our planet's most pressing issues.
+We're a philanthropic initiative of IBM that connects researchers with free and massive computing power, donated by volunteers around the world, to advance scientific research on our planet's most pressing issues.
 Anyone with a computer or Android device can sign up to participate.
-To date, over 730,000 individuals and 440 organizations have contributed over a billion years of computing power to support 28 research projects, including studies about low-cost water filtration systems and new materials for capturing solar energy efficiently.
+To date, over 740,000 individuals and 430 organizations have contributed over a billion years of computing power to support 29 research projects, including studies about low-cost water filtration systems and new materials for capturing solar energy efficiently.

 Our research partners have published over 50 peer-reviewed scientific papers in journals including Science, Nature and PLOS.
-This crowdsourced computing power, which is provided to researchers for free, often allows them to take on research efforts at an unprecedented scale and get the work done in years instead of decades.
+This crowdsourced computing power, which is provided to researchers for free, often allows them to take on research efforts at an unprecedented scale, pursue new research approaches and get the work done in years instead of decades.

-Scientists like you, from institutions all over the world, come to us with research projects that need massive amounts of computing power.
-Using your research simulation or modeling software tool of choice, we integrate that software into our platform and distribute millions of computational tasks to thousands of World Community Grid volunteers who perform these calculations on their computers and Android devices, on your behalf.
-World Community Grid bundles the results of these calculations and sends them back to you.
-Through World Community Grid, you can not only access massive computing power at no cost, but can also engage the public in your research.
+Scientists from institutions all over the world come to us with research projects that need massive amounts of computing power.
+Using their research simulation or modeling software tool of choice, we integrate that software into our platform and distribute millions of virtual research experiments to thousands of World Community Grid volunteers, who perform these calculations on their computers and Android devices.
+World Community Grid validates and bundles the results of these calculations and sends them back to the researchers.
+Through World Community Grid, scientists can not only access massive computing power at no cost, but can also engage the public in their research.